Ella May Wiggins: Death

-Wiggins was buried in the Bessemer City Cemetery on North 13th St. Hers is one of the biggest markers there, after being expanded by the A.F.L-C.I.O. in 1979 to include a marker inscribed, "She died carrying the torch of social justice."
+Wiggins was buried in the Bessemer City Cemetery.
+Hers is one of the biggest markers there, after being expanded by the A.F.L-C.I.O. in 1979 to include a marker inscribed, "She died carrying the torch of social justice."
 Her maiden name is misspelled on the marker at her gravesite.

 Three of her children were later buried near her.

 Legacy

 Wiggins's life and death inspired many works of fiction, including Strike!, a 1930 work by Mary Heaton Vorse, where Wiggins is given the name Mamie Lewis, and The Last Ballad (2018) by North Carolina writer Wiley Cash, which won the Southern Book Prize for Literary Fiction.
 "Prosperity Mill", by the Swiss-American author Mary Anna Barbey, was originally written and published in French.
 It is now available in English.
 The plot follows closely the strike of 1929 in Gastonia and Ella May appears in her own name.